 It added that with high rates of mobile penetration in the UAE, online shoppers are increasingly opting to make purchases on their mobile devices – resulting in an estimated 29 percent growth in mobile spend between 2015 and 2016 to reach close to AED10 billion.

-“The UAE’s commerce revolution is well underway, and backed by the country’s diverse and truly global population and high mobile penetration rates, consumers are looking internationally to source their favorite products and services – ranking themselves in the top three countries making cross-border purchases from a mobile device,” said Kivanç Onan, senior regional director, PayPal Middle-East and North Africa.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“The UAE’s commerce revolution is well underway, and backed by the country’s diverse and truly global population and high mobile penetration rates, consumers are looking internationally to source their favorite products and services – ranking themselves in the top three countries making cross-border purchases from a mobile device,” said Kivanç Onan, senior regional director, PayPal Middle-East and North Africa.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.